What Does it Take to Become a Good Drummer?

 I always use a metronome especially during slower exercises.
 Set the metronome to play as few beats as possible so you can feel the required timing and fill in the blanks with the proper number of strokes.
 If you’re a beginner, start slow at 30 – 60 BPM and gradually work your way up to a point when everything starts to fall apart.
+Remember to count aloud.
 Then back off 5-10 BPM and continue for 2 -5 minutes.
 On subsequent practice days, push that threshold higher and higher until you exceed all previous speeds with precision.
-If done correctly you will build incredible speed, strength, and stick control, thereby setting the stage for more advanced exercises and routines.
+If done correctly, you will build incredible speed, strength, and stick control, thereby setting the stage for more advanced exercises and routines.
 Pick a book and spend 20 – 40 minutes on it.
-This may sound excessive or too time consuming so do what fits best with your ability and schedule.
+This may sound excessive or too time consuming, so do what fits best with your ability and schedule.

 It’s also good practice to tackle exercises that are more difficult than others.
 As you go through your practice routine, mark off challenging exercises with a pencil to identify these as needing extra time and care.
-Don’t avoid them…attack them…with a vengeance until you know it inside and out.
+Don’t avoid them.
+Attack them with a vengeance until you know it inside and out.

 It’s also advisable to record yourself (audio or video) so you can evaluate your progress and skills, and to compare your older recordings to newer ones as you progress and improve.
 Pay particular attention to the grip on both hands.
 Play each exercise varying the stick height, which also varies the volume.
 Make sure you spend time practicing softly.
 There’s no need to strike the drum or practice pads with force unless you’re accenting a note.

 You will achieve greatness long before the 10,000-hour mark, without question.
-And no one says that this is the target we must all attain.
+And no one says that this is the absolute target we must attain.
 On the contrary, we all learn at different rates and we all excel in areas where others may not.
 And we all keep learning throughout our lifetimes.